 Few things impact us as much as problems with our feet, ankles, and legs.
 These lower extremities literally carry us through life.
 So when they experience health problems, our routine and functionality suffer as a result.

 We understand the difficulties posed by this type of health issue, and we have services that can help.
 Our podiatry providers offer both medical and surgical care to fully treatment conditions involving the feet, ankles and lower legs.
 Additionally, for chronic health conditions affecting the feet (such as diabetes), patients can rely on their Premier primary care team to work with our podiatrist when necessary to manage their health.
 Contact us today if you’re ready to get back on your feet!

 Premier Medical Associates, an affiliate of the Allegheny Health Network, is the largest multi-specialty physician practice in the Greater Pittsburgh area.
-Our podiatric providers see patients with general foot and ankle care needs at One Monroeville Center and Penn Hills.
+Our podiatric providers see patients with general foot and ankle care needs at One Monroeville Center.
 Additionally, outpatient procedures and surgeries are performed at Forbes Hospital and UMPC East.

 Podiatrists are medical specialists who focus on treating problems of the feet, ankles, and lower legs.
 Health issues involving the bones, joints, skin, muscles, connective tissues, nerves, and circulation of a lower limb may all be overseen by this branch of medical care.
 Some podiatrists also specialize in the surgical care of these areas, and carry the title of podiatric surgeon.

 Podiatrists can prescribe medication, set fractures, and utilize lab and imaging tests for diagnostic purposes.
 And in cases where lower extremity issues are connected to another ailment, podiatrists are able to work to coordinate care with other medical professionals.